 Your pet’s first step for a healthy mouth…

-Call today to schedule a dental exam to confirm your pet's dental grade and what their doctor recommends to ensure a healthy mouth.
+We thoroughly examine the mouth as a regular part of our routine exams.
+Call today to schedule your routine or dental exam to confirm your pet’s dental grade and what their doctor recommends to ensure a healthy mouth.